YLardenoije/ArcheryCamPiRunner/README.md

 - Lower RTSP stream quality settings on camera
 - Close other applications to free resources
 - Consider using hardware acceleration flags in `vlc_player.py`

+### Network Bridge Issues
+- If using USB-to-LAN adapter, verify bridge is active: `brctl show`
+- Check both eth0 and eth1 are in bridge: `brctl show br0`
+- Verify IP is assigned to br0, not eth0/eth1: `ip addr show`
+- Test connectivity on both interfaces

 ## Auto-Start on Boot